 Costs shown below are for the eight-week summer academic session.
 Costs can be prorated for researchers staying for shorter or longer periods of time.
 For research during times other than the summer, please contact the director for costs and facilities availability.

-Housing: $1,170 for family housing, $800 for dorm (shared) housing during the eight-week summer session, prorated for other lengths of stay.
+- Housing: $1,275 for family housing, $850 for residence hall (shared) housing during the eight-week summer session, prorated for other lengths of stay.

-Food: Researchers housed at Rosario can elect to eat in the cafeteria for $7.75/meal, or can pay $1,010 for the entire eight-week summer session.
+- Food: Researchers housed at Rosario have the option of eating in the cafeteria ($1,100 flat fee) or providing their own food.
 The cafeteria is open only during the summer session.

-Scuba Fees: $75 to cover the cost of the scuba checkout procedure. $8.00/tank to cover the cost of air fills.
+- Scuba Fees: $75 to cover the cost of the scuba checkout procedure. $10.50/tank to cover the cost of air fills.
 Learn More about Academic Scuba Diving, Requirements, Equipment, and Cost.